prxtxks/CrediAI/README.md

 ## 🎯 Project Overview
 Credit scoring is the backbone of modern lending.
 Traditional scoring models often fail to capture nuanced borrower behavior, limiting financial inclusion and increasing default risk.

 **CrediAI** is an AI-powered credit scoring system designed to automate and improve loan approvals.
-It leverages machine learning to predict borrower risk more accurately, while remaining interpretable and practical for real-world deployment.
+It leverages machine learning to predict borrower risk more accurately, while remaining interpretable and practical for real-world deployment.  *Created by [@prxtxks](https://github.com/prxtxks)*

 **Goal:** Build a scalable, data-driven loan approval engine deployable by banks, fintech startups, or micro-lending organizations.